Posterior Inference for Sparse Hierarchical Non-stationary Models: Extensions for -dimensional problems

 \subsection{Sparse non-stationary additive models}

+Additive regression models decompose the regression function into main effects and interactions.
+Linear regression is a classic example, and nonparametric additive models \citep{Friedman81,buja1989} provide increased flexibility, while retaining interpretability and robustness to the input dimension, when compared with general nonparameteric surfaces.
+The additive GP formulation results from considering the sum and product of covariance functions, two operations for constructing valid covariance functions in $D$-dimensions.
+This provides a flexible and interpretable model for the unknown function to include main first-order terms up to $D$-order interaction terms, assumed to be separable across dimensions.

+In the additive GP, the choice between low-order and high-order terms represents a trade-off between between interpretability and accuracy.
+On one hand, by including only first-order terms, the model can capture long-range structures and has increased intrepretability.
+On the other, including only a $D$-order separable function increases flexibility and complexity. \citet{duvenaud2011additive} include all iteration terms and develop a maximum marginal likelihood approach to determine the importance of each term.
+Additionally, they develop an efficient algorithm, despite the exponential number of terms, through parametrisations that limit the number of hyperparameters.
+Interestingly, their experiments show that typically only a few orders of interactions are important.
+Alternatively, the choice of terms in the additive GP may be application driven; more recently, this is the approach taken in \citet{lonGP} for longitudinal biomedical data.
+Another interesting direction in \citet{gilboa2015scaling} constructs projected additive GPs through first-order functions of linear projections of the inputs.

-A flexible and computationally efficient extension of the model from Section~\ref{Themodel} to higher dimensional settings can be easily constructed utilising additive Gaussian processes.
-In particular, for two-dimensional problems, the discretisation is based on a complete $n_1 \times n_2$ grid, with the noisy realisations modelled through
+For notational simplicity, in the following, we focus on the 2-dimensional setting, including both the main and interaction terms for generality.
+The model construction and inference can be applied to $D$-dimensional settings, through appropriate choice of the terms to include in the additive formulation.
+In two-dimensional problems, the discretisation is based on a complete $n_1 \times n_2$ grid, with the noisy realisations modelled through